Top 12 Immune Support Strategies to Thrive in Life

 Avoid processed foods and foods that are high in refined sugar, refined oils, gluten, conventional dairy, artificial ingredients, coloring, and additives.
 Choose an anti-inflammatory diet rich in greens, vegetables, fruits, clean protein, and healthy fats (10).

-Practice Intermittent Fasting For Immune Support
+Practice Intermittent Fasting for Immune Support

 Intermittent fasting is a strategy that involves fasting (not eating) for a period of time followed by a period of feasting (eating).
 Intermittent fasting increases autophagy, cellular rejuvenation, immune system function, and genetic repair.
 It reduces inflammation and the risk of disease (11, 12, 13, 14, 15, 16, 17, 18, 19).

 I recommend that you start out with a Simple Fast that involves 12 hours of fasting including your overnight sleep.
-Slowly increase your fasting time and graduate to Strong Fast or 16:8 Fast with a 16-hour fasting window.
+Slowly increase your fasting time and graduate to a Strong Fast or 16:8 Fast with a 16-hour fasting window.
 I explain different fasting strategies and how to get started with intermittent fasting in this article

-You may even want to go to eating 2 meals in a 6-hour window, with an 18 hour fasting window.
+You may even want to go to eating 2 meals in a 6-hour window, with an 18-hour fasting window.
 Even if you only do this one or two days a week, it can be extraordinarily helpful.
-I think a sweet spot is a 16-18 hour fast, 4-5 days a week and one day where you do a 20-24 hour fast.
+I think a sweet spot is a 16-18 hour fast, 4-5 days a week, and one day where you do a 20-24 hour fast.

 autoimmune diseases, 3 Ways Fasting Improves AutoImmune Diseases